 Keeping Children Safe in Education 2025 (KCSIE) defines the safer recruitment standard for all UK schools, multi-academy trusts and colleges.
-This guide covers what your ATS must do to align: prohibition checks, Section 128 directions, EEA teacher status, two-reference rule, identity and qualification verification, full DBS, and Single Central Record (SCR) export.
+This guide covers what your ATS must do to align: prohibition checks, Section 128 directions, overseas checks, two references, identity and qualification verification, enhanced DBS, and Single Central Record (SCR) export.

 The KCSIE 2025 safer recruitment standard